andresmunozit/node-js-application-development-lfw211/08_ASYNCHRONOUS_CONTROL_FLOW/asynchronous_control_flow.md

 Even though an intermediate promise is created by the first `then`, we still only need the one `catch` handler as rejections are propagated.

-If a promise is returned from  a `then` handler, the `then` method will  return a promise, this allows for an easy serial execution:
+If a promise is returned from  a `then` handler, the `then` method returns promise, this allows for an easy serial execution:
 ```js
 // 08_ASYNCHRONOUS_CONTROL_FLOW/examples/promises/promises-4.js
 const { readFile } = require('fs').promises